 Examples: Either believe in the same God that I do, or you are a Devil.
 If we feed the poor people, we’ll run out of money to protect the nation.

 A circular argument in which the conclusion includes invalid premises.
-The logically incoherent argument often arises where people have ingrained assumptions.
-These assumptions are often things that cannot be questioned.
-Consequently, they must be defended regardless of the other possibilities. or despite evidence against their deeply held belief.
+The logically incoherent proposition often arises where people have ingrained assumptions.
+These assumptions are often things that people do not want you to question.
+So, they must defend them regardless of the other possibilities or despite evidence against their deeply held belief.

 Example: The word of Apollo is flawless and perfect.
-We know this because it says so in the great and infallible book of Apollo.
-So, Apollo exists.
-Furthermore, because we give Apollo offerings and prayers he blesses us with miracles.
-This is evidence of the greatness of Apollo.
-Around and around it goes.
+We know this because it says so in the great and infallible “Book of Apollo.”
+So Apollo exists.
+Because we give Apollo offerings and prayers, he blesses us with miracles.
+So, they assert this is evidence of the greatness of Apollo.
+Around and around, it goes.

-Spotting logical fallacies is a necessary skill in our world.
-We need to learn how to identify these tactics so that we are persuaded by these mind control tactics.
+Learning how to spot these fallacies is a necessary skill in our world.
+We need to know how to identify these tactics to be persuaded by these mind control tactics.
 We suggest reviewing this list from time to time.
-We also recommend a thorough understanding of Logical Reasoning and Logical Axioms.
+We also recommend a thorough understanding of Logical Reasoning and the Truth-Seekers Axioms.